dragandbot/dnb_ros_driver_templates/README.md

 3. Modify the individual_command_template.py file.
 Rename all IndividualCommandTemplate occurences to your individual movement command class name.
 4. Modify the driver_template.py file.
 Rename all IndividualCommandTemplate occurences to your individual movement command class name.
 5. Rename the driver_template.py and individual_command_template.py files corresponding to your new driver.
-6. Run catkin_make in the workspace.
+6. Run catkin build in the workspace.
 Until here no real modifications have been done, just renaming to your new driver.
 So it should compile without problems.
 7. Modify the (former) driver_template.py and individual_command_template.py files to your individual system.
 Watch for <!> occurences and adjust these respective their descriptions.
 Possibly you will have to adjust the entire package to satisfy the robot controllers requirements.
+8. Adjust launchfile and module_config files